nawgala/simple-docker/README.md

 ## Prepare Mysql
 ### Start Mysql
-start latest version of mysql , map container port 3306 into host port 3306 , use password as password for root user and name the docker container as  simple-app-d we need to create network.Docker's built-in DNS does not apply on the default bridge network -- it has to be a custom/user-created network for Docker to provide DNS resolution of containers.
+start latest version of mysql , map container port `3306` into host port `3306` , use password as `password` for root user and name the docker container as  `simple-app-db` we need to create network.Docker's built-in DNS does not apply on the default bridge network -- it has to be a custom/user-created network for Docker to provide DNS resolution of containers.

 create network